 This menu option toggles whether or not the Function Keys window (shown below) is displayed or hidden.
-Optionally, the Alt+F9 shortcut keys can be used to toggle the visibility of this window as well.

 A check mark appears next to the 'Function Keys' menu option when the window is displayed.
 The window can be closed be either selecting the 'Function Keys' menu option again or by clicking the 'X' (Close) button ion the upper right corner of the window.